 We do not have a sales or marketing infrastructure and have no experience in the sale or marketing of pharmaceutical products.
 To achieve commercial success for any approved product, we must either develop a sales and marketing organization or outsource these functions to third parties.
 If ibezapolstat receives marketing approval, we intend to commercialize it in the U.S. with our own focused, specialized sales force.
 We plan to evaluate the potential for utilizing additional collaboration, distribution and marketing arrangements with third parties to commercialize ibezapolstat in other jurisdictions where we retain commercialization rights.
 There are risks involved with establishing our own sales and marketing capabilities and entering into arrangements with third parties to perform these services.
 For example, recruiting and training a sales force is expensive and time-consuming and could delay any product launch.
-If the commercial launch of a product candidate for which we prematurely or unnecessarily incurred these commercialization expenses.
+If the commercial launch of a product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.